fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 }
 ```

-??? note "Indirect Signalling: Knowing when the Instance is ready ready - a sneek peek"
+??? note "~A Closer Look :mag:~ Indirectly Signaling that the Instance is Ready :zap:"
     Due to network and security constraints - the controlplane can’t communicate directly with the instances.
 They rely instead on regularly reading and writing their state in a shared central database (DynamoDB).
 Below is a lower level view of a successful registration.
     ```mermaid
     sequenceDiagram